lucasmelz/MindSwap-Tests-Workshop---Inicial/README.md

 Now you can use the method *isValid(String email)* provided by this object to validate emails.
 Make sure you throw a *BadRequestException* if the email is not valid, just like it does when the email already is taken.
 After you do that, you can use Intellij Idea test coverage tool to note that this code we just wrote is not being covered by our tests.
 So let's fix that.

 Let's create the corresponding test.
 Go to the StudentServiceTest class and create a method *willThrowWhenEmailIsInvalid()* and implement the test in a similar fashion as the method *willThrowWhenEmailIsTaken()*.

+2. Similarly to the integration test *canDeleteStudent* created at the step 33 of the tutorial, create an integration test called *canRegisterNewStudent*, whose name is self-explanatory...